 Children’s Advocacy Center

 The Children’s Advocacy Center (CAC) provides a safe, supportive atmosphere for children who have been physically or sexually abused or have witnessed a violent act.
-The CAC’s Forensic Coordinator will conduct forensic interviews with children and coordinate the efforts of child protective services, law enforcement, prosecutors, Women’s Resource Center of Northern Michigan counselor/advocates, mental health providers and the medical community.
+The CAC’s Forensic Coordinator will conduct forensic interviews with children and coordinate the efforts of child protective services, law enforcement, prosecutors, Women’s Resource Center of Northern Michigan advocates/therapists, mental health providers and the medical community.
 Collaboratively, the team will work together to ensure local families get the best support possible.

 Children’s Advocacy Center Services